- US Online Poker

 Prior to Jan.
 1, 2021, the only way to register for online sports betting was in person.
 Some operators therefore partnered with multiple casinos so that their customers would have a choice of where to register.
 That requirement is no longer in effect, yet those partnerships remain in place.

-It has managed to create a good position for itself in Iowa, however, having the most retail partners of any brand, as well as having been the first to launch.
-That made it the early market leader; and, as of early 2021, it has managed to hold onto that position.
-Although major national brands, like DraftKings and FanDuel, are closing in.
+The sportsbook has managed to create a good position for itself in Iowa, however, having the most retail partners of any brand, as well as having been the first to launch.
+That made it the early market leader; and, as of early 2021, it had managed to hold onto that position.
+Although major national brands, like DraftKings and FanDuel, were closing in.

-William Hill Sportsbook has a $500 risk-free bet offer for new customers, and some of the best sports betting guides that exist for beginners.
+Caesars Sportsbook has a $5,000 risk-free bet offer for new customers, and some of the best sports betting guides that exist for beginners.